-The Master of Church Music degree may be completed in two summers when supplemented with video courses.
+The Master of Church Music degree may be completed in two summers when supplemented with distance learning.
 Three music sessions are offered each summer.
-Bible courses may be completed by any combination of summer sessions, one-week modules, and distance learning courses.
+Bible courses may be completed by any combination of summer sessions, one-week modules, and distance learning.